Vulnerability actions#

 Note

-Users can try out the ansys/check-vulnerabilities
+Users can try out the ansys/check-vulnerabilities action on their local repository

 by doing the following: